iwater/docker-pouchdb-server/README.md

 docker run -d -p 5984:5984 -v /path/to/data:/pouchdb --hostname=pouchdb-server --name=pouchdb-server scttmthsn/docker-pouchdb-server
 ```

-Then you can browse to the admin panel at http://localhost:5984/_utils/.
+You can then browse to the admin panel at http://localhost:5984/_utils/.

 ## CLI Tools